 Required Text: McMillan, Alan D. and Iain McKechnie (editors) 2015 These Outer Shores: Archaeological Insights into Indigenous Lifeways along the Exposed Coasts of British Columbia.
 BC Studies: The British Columbian Quarterly, Special Issue Number 187.

 This archaeology course will be primarily working with previously excavated material.
-We will be camping overnight at a remote location at least once but we will not be spending extensive time excavating at a ‘dig’.
-However, we will be regularly conducting day trip hikes and field visits throughout the course.Apply Now
+We may be camping overnight at a remote location for one night but we will not be spending extensive time excavating at a ‘dig’.
+However, we will be regularly conducting day trip hikes and traveling by boat to conduct field visits throughout the course.Apply Now